Technical

 Observations

-The most obvious first observation (which has nothing to do with the purpose of this test) is how critical it is that we print with pigment inks: the date label at the top was printed with a (so called) Photo Signature Pen – and it has almost faded from sight.
+The most obvious first observation (which has nothing to do with the purpose of this test) is how critical it is that we print with pigment inks: the date label at the top was printed with a (so called) Photo Signature Pen – and it has completely faded from sight after six months.
 The bottom label was printed with a pigment felt-tip pen and it's hard to detect fading.

 All content copyright © Richard Smallfield 2012